 The practical next step is a platform sovereignty audit: map every component in your current or planned AI stack against the four criteria — jurisdictional transparency, data residency with teeth, operational escape velocity, and compliance readiness.
 Identify the gaps.
 Prioritise the gaps that carry regulatory exposure.
 And build a migration path for the components that fail the test, starting with the workloads where the sovereignty requirement is clearest.

 The trust gap is real.
-The regulatory deadline is fixed.
-The architecture decisions are yours.
+The GPAI obligations are already live, the high-risk deadline is now December 2027, and the architecture decisions are yours.
+The runway is the opportunity.